cwendorf/EASI/docs/examples/ThomasonSummaryExample.md

 ### Thomason1 Sample

-Thomason1 focuses on the difference between pretest and postest in the first sample.
+Thomason1 focuses on the difference between pretest and posttest in the first sample.
 First, create the tables of summary statistics.

 ```r